Skip to main content

 ./Katalog.sh list_catalogs

-Update a specific catalog with detailed report:
+Update a specific catalog with verbose output:

-./Katalog.sh update_catalog 3 --report --verbose
+./Katalog.sh update_catalog 3 --verbose

 Update all active catalogs:

-./Katalog.sh update_all_active --report
+./Katalog.sh update_all_active

 Search Examples